Skip to content

 Significant Software Changes and Authorization Requirements in Game Warden

-The Department of Defense (DoD) utilizes Game Warden's Platform as a Service (PaaS) to streamline cloud-hosted application development, deployment, and operations.
-It is crucial to understand how software changes within the Game Warden environment impact security and authorization.
-This article lays out how Game Warden defines significant software changes for applications which outlines when a new Deployment Passport (DP) is necessary based on deltas in a given cyber risk posture.
+The Department of Defense (DoD) utilizes Game Warden, a Platform as a Service (PaaS) solution, to streamline cloud-hosted application development, deployment, and operations.
+Understanding how software changes within the Game Warden environment impact security and authorization is crucial.
+Game Warden defines significant software changes for applications and outlines when a new deployment passport (DP) is necessary based on deltas in a given cyber risk posture.

 Defining Significant Changes